rcorvus/MicrosoftGraphRAG/README.md

 # Microsoft GraphRAG + ChatGPT 4 Turbo
 ## Using Microsoft GraphRAG + ChatGPT, we index the book "A Christmas Carol" and ask complex relationship questions about the text
+As you can see in the responses below, the AI system is able to make surprisingly insightful responses, worthy of a critic, including citations.
+However, it still struggles with the "Why?" questions.
+It can even make deductions that are never explicitly spelled out in the text, such as knowing that Tiny Tim's last name must be Cratchit.
-The instructions on the Microsoft site are mostly complete, as is tradition, so here are the corrections that actually make it work.
+The instructions on the Microsoft site are mostly complete, as is tradition, so I've included the the corrections below that actually make it work.
 NOTE: ChatGPT 4 Turbo is pricey, and indexing this book cost about $5-$10 and took about 10-15 minutes.
 I've already indexed the book in this repo, so you should be able to start asking questions straight away and save some time/money.

+## Index the book
 ### Step 1: Create a new folder ```MicrosoftGraphRAG``` and a folder in that called ```input```

 ### Step 2: Save your book in UTF-8 encoded in your input folder